Businesses generate an enormous amount of data. As a result, it is crucial to identify the best data storage options for your organization.

 Unpacking storage options

 Trapped data are no good to anyone.
 After all, information is only valuable if it is accessible.
 Large organizations require reliable and resilient storage architecture to ensure that data are available when they are needed.
-This is the major reason why enterprise–scale storage systems have premium price tags.
+Once again, cloud storage is a good solution to common data availability challenges.
+With a cloud storage system, employees can access data anywhere, at any time.
+For instance, executives would be able to access company information from the comfort of their homes or whilst traveling.
+However, these capabilities are the major reason why enterprise–scale storage systems have premium price tags.

 System speed is another important factor.
-Although single users can tolterature a delay of second or two while they obtain a file from shared storage, high-volume transaction systems usually cannot afford to be kept waiting.
+Although single users can tolerate a delay of second or two while they obtain a file from shared storage, high-volume transaction systems usually cannot afford to be kept waiting.
+Once again, cloud storage presents a solution to this problem.
+With cloud storage systems, companies no longer have to wait for multiple devices to sync across platforms.
+As soon as a file is uploaded, employees can access it wherever they are.

 Why is everyone so clueless about large-scale data storage?